 Chapter 8 is almost complete but it is time for a little of what is abstract about my life with traumatic brain injury and how I link to this article which I found by using the search key on Twitter and “Augment Memory”.
 I am not a Facebook user because the intellect is insufficient to understand it.
 I can’t really explain what I don’t know.
 However Twitter has been my lifeline for many years now.
 Thomas Dixon is ahead of me http://www.fastcompany.com/3037432/this-man-uses-twitter-as-a-prosthetic-device-for-his-damaged-memory

 When did I discover Twitter – I don’t know; it must be years ago now.
 I just experimented and realised that I could use Twitter to engage with the world out there.
 You may be horrified at the amount of time I spend on Twitter but you see there is purpose for me and therefore it is not an addiction.
 19th May 2018: I have sent a sum total of 404,000 tweets and I tell myself and @jack that if data becomes a commodity like oil at least I will know I will have compiled a lot of data based on the fact that I use Twitter for a completely different purpose than other people ie apart from Thomas Dixon.
 I am following 2,879; and today have 2,343 followers.
-Every day I tweet, 7 days a week, because then if I go out and meet people I have uploaded in my brain that fails to recall yesterday; last year or beyond so therefore I don’t feel so inhibited or even useless to society.
-Everyday I choose a quotation that I think is relevant; I try to respond to mentions; and I follow what I do understand at a deeper level, where memory is not required.
+Every day I tweet, 7 days a week, because then if I go out and meet people I have uploaded information in my brain that fails to recall yesterday; last year or beyond, so therefore I don’t feel so inhibited or even useless to society, I can contribute to general conversation.
+Everyday I choose a quotation that I think is relevant and upload it to Twitter and retweet it where appropriate; I try to respond to mentions; and I follow what I do understand at a deeper level, where memory is not required.
 Gossip is near impossible for me.
 I talk politics with a keen interest in social justice and it is my deep belief that this is sourced from my childhood when my Father and cousin JJ who used to visit Ireland every weekend discussed medicine, law, politics, history and about life in general.
 This was the 1960’s.
 JJ was legal adviser for Private Eye, News of the World, and other newspapers so his focus on a Sunday was to read all newspapers and he and my Dad, also an avid reader of newspapers, would spend hours in conversation and I would listen to them.

 To return to the article written by John Paul Titlow, Fast Company about Thomas Dixon:-